jeramarjun/Heart-Disease-Project/README.md

 The Streamlit application currently displays the project title as:

-> Heart Stroke Prediction by Sumanth
+> Heart Stroke Prediction by Arjun